hunj/adventofcode/README.md

   ```
   $ cp .env.sample .env
   ```
-3. Write the solution in `aoc/N.py` where N is the corresponding day's number.
+3. Write the solution in `202X/N.py` where N is the corresponding day's number.
 4. Run & confirm the answer on the website:
   ```
-  $ python -m aoc.N
+  $ python -m 202X.N
   ```